lenaaMorozz/car-catalog/README.md

 ```
 ### 2.To run Docker containers, you need to create a custom Docker network.

-To create a custom Docker network, execute the following command in your terminal:
+To create a custom Docker network, execute the following command in your console:

 ```bash
 docker network create <network_name>